jontur-git/packer-plugin-libvirt/README.md

+# Fork from "thomasklein94" original plugin
+Main changes might not be documented

 # Packer Plugin Libvirt
 The `Libvirt` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
 For the full list of available features for this plugin see [docs](docs).